 4. Work out your budget

 An important factor in the kind of science week you can run is how much money you have available.
 At one end of the spectrum, if you have a large budget, you might be able to book a full day of science workshops and shows from different providers (like Braintastic!
 Science) for each day of your science week.
 This could be fantastic for the students, as they would get to hear from experts on a range of topics, and would be less work for you than delivering the content yourself.
+(And you might be surprised that booking a science workshop is generally cheaper than a school trip.)
 If you do fall into this category, please do get in touch- we have worked with some other fantastic Science Communicators over the years, so can recommend excellent science presenters (including some fab women in STEM) for almost every topic under the sun, making your planning a breeze!
 Or we could even put together the whole science week for you – just let us know what you’re after.

 But if that’s not possible, don’t fear- there are loads of cheap or free science experiments and enrichment activities that you can pull together into a fantastic science week.
 You can find some great links and ideas in our Activities for Science Week blog Or why not apply for a grant to give your science week a boost?
 The British Science Association offers £500 grants for community groups to run one or more events during BSW, and a larger £1000 option if you’d like to include follow-up activities and keep the science fun going after Science Week is over.
 Applications for 2023 aren’t open yet, but join our mailing list (if you haven’t already!) and we’ll let you know when they do open.

 5. Decide on a timetable

 Working out how to structure your science week can be tricky, but there are a few ways to approach it.
 One idea would be to take one or two year groups off-timetable each day, and provide them with a full day of science fun.
 Alternatively, students could continue going to their other classes, as normal, and you could replace the usual science lessons in the timetable with special activities for science week.